gumaerc-testorg/6.542j-fall-2005/content/pages/lab-database.md

 {{< anchor "lab17" >}}{{< /anchor >}}Lab17: Use of Landmarks and Features for Speech Recognition
 ------------------------------------------------------------------------------------------------

 In the first part of the lab, you will analyze and annotate acoustic events in two sentences.
-The waveforms of these two sentences can be downloaded here. ([ZIP]({{< baseurl >}}/resources/lab17-1)) (The ZIP file contains 8 .wav files: 4 xkl format and 4 Microsoft® format.)
+The waveforms of these two sentences can be downloaded here. ({{% resource_link f9a0c601-cbff-7491-5e16-4d2227bbde86 "ZIP" %}}) (The ZIP file contains 8 .wav files: 4 xkl format and 4 Microsoft® format.)

 In the second part of the lab, you are given two brief utterances in which two of the words are unknown.
 Each utterance is of the form "Say --- --- please."